PagSeguro Digital Ltd. (PAGS) upgraded Issued by Wall Street Gurus

 New Street gave a rating of “Buy” to PAGS, setting the target price at $64 in the report published on January 29th of the current year.

-Volatility was left at 3.67%, however, over the last 30 days, the volatility rate increased by 2.99%, as shares surge +12.45% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.16% upper at present.
+Volatility was left at 3.57%, however, over the last 30 days, the volatility rate increased by 4.63%, as shares sank -0.42% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.10% upper at present.

-During the last 5 trading sessions, PAGS rose by +1.98%, which changed the moving average for the period of 200-days by +46.99% in comparison to the 20-day moving average, which settled at $55.95.
-In addition, PagSeguro Digital Ltd. saw 0.37% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PAGS fell by -2.12%, which changed the moving average for the period of 200-days by +55.39% in comparison to the 20-day moving average, which settled at $56.63.
+In addition, PagSeguro Digital Ltd. saw 0.02% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for PAGS